Working to make government more effective

 George Eustice, former secretary of state for the environment, food and rural affairs

 George Eustice was a junior minister in the Department for Environment, Food and Rural Affairs between 2013 and February 2019.
 He resumed his role in July 2019 and became environment secretary in 2020.
-He has been the Conservative MP for Camborne and Redruth since 2010.
+He was the Conservative MP for Camborne and Redruth between 2010 and 2024.

-Eustice was interviewed on two separate occasions for the Institute for Government’s Ministers Reflect project.
-The first interview occurred on 8 July 2019, before his return to government.
-The second interview was conducted in March 2023, when he reflected on his time as secretary of state at the Department for Environment, Food and Rural Affairs.
+Eustice was interviewed on two separate occasions.
+The first interview took place on 8 July 2019, before his return to government.
+The second interview was conducted in March 2023.

-George Eustice Minister's Reflect on being a minister of state
+George Eustice reflects on being a minister of state

 Tim Durrant (TD): We’ll start by talking about when you entered government.
 You became the parliamentary under secretary for farming, food and the marine environment in 2013.
 Can you tell us about your first day?
 What was it like?